 5. People you already know

 We all have one good book inside of us – or so we would like to think.
 So, why not build a writing group from your friends and acquaintances.
 Most of us don’t live among authors and poets, but that’s not the point.
 The key is establishing a routine for a regular exchange of work.
 A word of caution may be needed here.
 Remember, criticism – even constructive criticism hurts.
-So choose carefully from those friends who will welcome your suggestions – and vice verse.
+So choose carefully from those friends who will welcome your suggestions – and vice versa.

 6. Online critique groups